 Lack of willpower and politics are holding back the Welsh Joinery sector delegates at recent wood windows event are told.

-Over 30 delegates representing clients, suppliers, processors and architects traveled to Bala for our event on, “Developing the Welsh Joinery Sector.
+Over 30 delegates representing clients, suppliers, processors and architects travelled to Bala for our event on, “Developing the Welsh Joinery Sector.
 Barriers and opportunities for windows.”
 This event is part of Woodknowledge Wales Campaign for Wood Windows and was delivered as part of the Home-Grown Homes Project with sponsorship from the British Woodworking Federation and Wood Window Alliance.

 This second event looked at how the Welsh Joinery sector can respond to that real and growing demand from the social housing sector to supply wood windows and ultimately how the joinery sector can access home-grown timber to be used in making those windows.